cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 After that, go to the [new task page](http://localhost:8080/tasks/create) and create one with [the video file][vtest-avi].
 You can choose any task name, any labels, and even another video file if you like.
-In this case `Remote sources` option was used to specify the video file.
+In this case, the `Remote sources` option was used to specify the video file.
 Press `submit` button at the end to finish the process.